We grow our own!

 Why the difference?
 The LT often work longer hours and once trained up have a more complex job with less supervision.

 Bonuses are only paid upon successful completion of the season to the agreed upon end date.
 (Usually the date specified in the job application).
-No bonus for leaving early for any reason.

 -